Aesir-Automation/SnoogensArenaBeastMasteryHunter/README.md

 Only compatible with English Language World of Warcraft Client.
 This means that this rotation won't work for WoW clients with German, Russian etc languages.
 Purchase a license through https://shoppy.gg/@snoogens
 Discord: https://discord.gg/VksJWWk9PS
-Unzip and place the `Snoogens-Arena-Marksman-Hunter` folder under your Aimsharp Rotations folder, e.g. `X:\AimsharpFolder\Bin\Rotations`
+Unzip and place the `Snoogens-Arena-BeastMastery-Hunter` folder under your Aimsharp Rotations folder, e.g. `X:\AimsharpFolder\Bin\Rotations`
-Place the `license.txt` file you've recieved by email after purchasing in the `Snoogens-Arena-Marksman-Hunter` folder.
+Place the `license.txt` file you've recieved by email after purchasing in the `Snoogens-Arena-BeastMastery-Hunter` folder.

 I recommend using this rotation together with Aimsharp's ArenaPVP Kicks plugin.